rerun-io/rerun/docs/content/getting-started/data-out/analyze-and-log.md

 ## Analyze the data

-This is admittedly not the most complicated part of this guide.
 We already identified that thresholding the `jawOpen` signal at 0.15 is all we need to produce a binary "jaw open state" signal.

 In the [previous section](export-dataframe.md#inspect-the-dataframe), we prepared a flat, floating point column with the signal of interest called `"jawOpen"`.
 Let's add a boolean column to our Pandas dataframe to hold our jaw open state: